1. Packages

 tags Map<String>

-Map of container service tags.
-To tag at launch, specify the tags in the Launch Template.
+Map of tags to assign to the resource.
+To create a key-only tag, use an empty string as the value.
 If configured with a provider default_tags configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 tagsAll Map<String>